zgock999/Zonos-Ja/CONDITIONING_README.md

   - **max_val:** `24000`
   - **uncond_type:** `learned`
 - **Description:**
   Specifies the max frequency of the audio.
 For best results select 22050 or 24000 as these correspond to 44.1 and 48KHz audio respectively.
 They should not be any different in terms of actual max frequency since the model's sampling rate is 44.1KHz but they represent different slices of data which lead to slightly different voicing.
-Selecting lower value generally produces lower quality results both in terms of acoustic quality and in terms of voicing.
+Selecting a lower value generally produces lower-quality results both in terms of acoustics and voicing.
 ---
 ### pitch_std
 - **Type:** `FourierConditioner`